 Problems You’ll Face If You Choose Magento 2

 - You have to develop custom themes from scratch.
 Yes!
 If you’re using a custom-made theme in your current Magento store, it won’t be transferable.
 This means you have to heavily spend on new theme development.
 Some merchants might think this as an opportunity to freshen up the look & feel of the shop.
 On the contrary, regular customers might not appreciate the changes.
+Therefore, if you want your store’s interface to be more impressive, you must find reputable magento website development services.

 - All the extensions need to be reinstalled.
 A Magento 2 store will require the latest extensions compatible with the new version.
 Now, version 2 is on the road to development, and it will take time to perform fully-fledged.
 Not all the extensions are fully developed or available.
 There might be cases where you won’t find the extension you really need!